UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

 ---
-title: How to Create a Scale Set using UKCloud Azure Stack portal | UKCloud Ltd
+title: How to create a scale set using UKCloud Azure Stack portal | UKCloud Ltd
 description: Provides help for creating a scale set on UKCloud for Microsoft Azure
 services: azure-stack
 author: Shaion O'Niel